Are there appeals in small claims court?

 You should file your action in the County and specific Precinct where the defendants reside or where the defendant has contracted to perform.
 (Government Code Section 28.011).

-You cannot demand or ask for more than $10,000 in a small claims court case.
-(Government Code 28.093).
-Small claims parties can only recover money.
-You are unable to seek injunctive or equitable relief.
+The plaintiff’s demand for money cannot exceed $10,000.
+(Texas Government Code 28.093).
+Additionally, a small claims court plaintiff can only ask the court for monetary relief.
+You cannot seek injunctive relief.
 For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
 You could only ask the court for an award of money.

 Gregg County Court Locations